3mdeb/news-and-ideas/blog/content/post/2021-10-28-secure-jtag-on-imx-soc.md

 strictly confidential information.
 In this article, I show you how to lock JTAG access for users who don't have a special key (password).
 I use for that Secure JTAG feature which is implemented on i.MX SoC's.
-In our lab, we tested this solution on i.MX6 and i.MX8M.
-Probably this same feature is available on i.MX8 but unfortunately main reference manual and security reference manual for this SoC are not publicly available.
+In our lab, we tested this solution on i.MX6 and i.MX8MM.
+Probably this same feature is available on i.MX8 but unfortunately security reference manual for this SoC are not publicly available.

 ## Requirements

-- **Development board**: Any board or devkit with i.MX6 and i.MX8M SoC.
+- **Development board**: Any board or devkit with i.MX6 and i.MX8MM SoC.
 For testing this solution or i.MX6 we use our internal, custom board.
 For Secure JTAG on i.MX8M we use `DART-MX8M-MINI` from [Variscite](https://variwiki.com/index.php?title=DART-MX8M-MINI),